A Book Review: The Living Goddess

 The construction of the pre-Indo-European social structure of Old Europe is possible if various sources from different disciplines are used: linguistic, historical, mythological, religious and archaeological.
 Evidence from these disciplines show that the Old European social structure was matrilineal, with the succession to the throne and inheritance passing through the female line.
 The society was organized around a theocratic, democratic temple community guided by a highly respected priestess and her brother or uncle, a council of women serving as a governing body.
 The male element in goddess symbolism stimulates and enhances life, particular plant life.
 They are important part in the process of becoming but do not actually create life, it was the female force that pervaded existence.
 In all of Old Europe, there is no evidence for the Indo-European type of patriarchal chieftainate, with its emphasis on warfare and the value of weapons, which is mirrored in religion by warrior-deities and in religious symbolism on weapons.

 Part 2: Old European Religious Continuity through the Bronze Age, Early Historical Period, and into Modern Times.

 With this we conclude our survey of The Living Goddess.
-The book demonstrates that a culture existed where patriarchy did not rule, war and violence was not assumed as a cultural norm and that there were, in fact, egalitarian social structures, with a written language and a legacy living goddess symbolism of birth and life giver and death and regeneration, mother earth.
+The book demonstrates that a culture existed when patriarchy did not rule, war and violence was not assumed as a cultural norm and that there was a culture with an egalitarian social structure, with a written language and a living goddess symbolism of birth, life giver, death, regeneration on mother earth.
 The lesson to be learn from this book that if we are to build a more egalitarian society, as some our ancestors had, we need to become a weaponless civilization that honors women and men equally as well as female and male gods.